Kingwood Bible Church Doctrinal Statement

 Salvation

-Salvation is the unmerited gift of God brought to man by grace and received by personal faith in the Lord Jesus Christ, whose precious blood was shed on the Cross for the forgiveness of our sins (John 1:12; Ephesians 1:7; Ephesians 2:8-10; I Peter 1:18-19; John 3:16).
+Salvation is the unmerited gift of God brought to man by grace and received by personal faith in the Lord Jesus Christ, whose precious blood was shed on the Cross for the forgiveness of our sins (John 1:12; Ephesians 1:7; Ephesians 2:8-10; 1 Peter 1:18-19; John 3:16).
+It is impossible for man to buy or earn reconciliation with God by any works of the law.

 The Eternal Security and Assurance of Believers